bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Capitalizes the first letter of a string.
+### Capitalizes the first letter of a string

 -   Use list slicing and `str.upper()` to capitalize the first letter of the string.
 -   Use `str.join()` to combine the capitalized first letter with the rest of the characters.
 -   Omit the `lower_rest` parameter to keep the rest of the string intact, or set it to `True` to convert to lowercase.

 ```py
 def capitalize(s, lower_rest = False):